Donggaodi Subdistrict

-Donggaodi Subdistrict (Dōnggāodì Jiēdào (东高地街道)) is a subdistricts on the southeast of Fengtai District, Beijing, China.
+Donggaodi Subdistrict (Dōnggāodì Jiēdào (东高地街道)) is a subdistrict on the southeast of Fengtai District, Beijing, China.
 It is situated south of Nanyuan and Jiugong Townships, west and north of Jiugong Township, and east of Nanyuan Subdistrict.
 According to the 2020 census of China, Donggaodi has a total population of 42,705 under its jurisdiction.

 The subdistrict was named Donggaodi (东高地 (East High Land)) in 1958 for its relatively elevated landscape compare to surrounding region.

 History

 Administrative Division

-In 2021, the subdistrict consists of 10 communities, which are listed in the table below:
+In 2023, the subdistrict consists of 12 communities, which are listed in the table below: